Strong Characterization for the Airy Line Ensemble: Boundary Removal Coupling

 where we have used the fact that $\log n' \ge \log k$ (as $n' = (L')^{3/2} k \ge k$).
-The first statement confirms the first part of the corollary.
-The second \eqref{y20}, together with the two couplings of \Cref{xycouple2}, implies the second part. \end{proof}
+The first and second statements confirm the first and second parts of the corollary.
+The third \eqref{y20}, together with the two couplings of \Cref{xycouple2}, implies the third part. \end{proof}